Need to talk? Call 1800 882 436.

 Newborn and parental leave payments

 When you have a baby or adopt a child, there are 2 types of payments available.
-You are only able to claim one type of payment per child:
+You are only able to claim one type of payment per child.
+Visit Services Australia’s baby payments page, to find out if you are eligible.

 • Newborn Upfront Payment and Newborn Supplement is available to eligible parents.
-It is an increase to your Family Tax Benefit Part A payment when you have a baby or adopt a child.
+It is an increase to your Family Tax Benefit Part A payment when you have a baby, adopt a child or a child comes into your care.

-• Parental Leave Pay is a payment for up to 18 weeks to help eligible parents take time off work, to care for a newborn or recently adopted child.
+• Parental Leave Pay is a payment to help eligible parents take time off work to care for a newborn or recently adopted child.
+It is paid at the national minimum wage.

 Child Care Subsidy